 1. Daily Foot Checks

-Now, I know it can be hard to keep track of minor skin changes.
+Now, we know it can be hard to keep track of minor skin changes.
 But that's also very important, because the earlier we notice areas of pressure, the easier it is to prevent problems.
 Need some help tracking your foot progress?
 Here's an insider tip to help: take a foot selfie every day.

-I know, that sounds like a crazy TikTok or Instagram challenge.
+We know, that sounds like a crazy TikTok or Instagram challenge.
 But here's why it works.
 When you snap a footie (or foot selfie) daily, using your smartphone, the picture will get a time and date stamp.
 Then, if you're ever unsure about your foot's appearance?
 It's easy to scroll back through your photo album, and identify worrying changes.

 2. Watch Your Nutrition.

 In new findings released before official publications, researchers found a link between your vitamin D levels and your ulcer risk.
 Specifically, they learned that levels of vitamin D went down as your ulcer risk went up.
 And that was especially true for older adults with type II diabetes.
 What does this mean for you?
 Well, get your vitamin D levels tested.
 Then, if they're low, talk to your diabetic care team about the best supplement for your needs.